 -Do not use air-filled or foam toys in place of life jackets.
 These toys are not designed to keep swimmers safe.

 -Avoid drinking alcohol before or during swimming.

 -Learn cardiopulmonary resuscitation (CPR).
 In the time it might take for paramedics to arrive, your CPR skills could help to save someone’s life.

 Again, have a safe and fun Independence Day and remember to practice all safety tips, regardless of your weekend plans.

-If you or someone you know has been injured in an accident in Bangor or Portland, contact the personal injury lawyers at Peter Thompson & Associates for a free and confidential appointment to discuss your rights at 1-800-804-2004.
+If you or someone you know has been injured in an accident in Bangor or Portland, contact the personal injury lawyers at Peter Thompson & Associates for a confidential appointment to discuss your rights at 1-800-804-2004.